covid19-hg/covid19hg/src/pages/results/index.md

 releases:
   - date: June 27, 2020
     title: COVID19-hg GWAS meta-analyses round 3
     notes: Meta-analysis was done with inverse variance weighting.
-Positions are on GRCh38.
+Analysis carried out on GRCh38; results also available through GRCh37 liftover.
 An AF filter of 0.0001 and an INFO filter of 0.6 was applied to each study prior to meta-analysis.
     data_columns:
       - column: "#CHR"
         description: chromosome